chriskrycho/v5.chriskrycho.com/site/journal/2022/Conditional Modifiers and Helpers in Emberjs.md

 }
 ```

-Then we can invoke that modifier directly using the `modifier` helper:
+Now we can pass `this.trackInteraction` directly to `modifier` instead of referring to it by name:

 ```hbs
 <button